 The Minnesota Sliver And St Georges/Sugar Island Disputes

 The Webster-Ashburton Treaty of 1842 allowed for the settlement of the border dispute with Britain and allowed Michigan to gain control of St. Mary's River Island.
-The Webster-Ashburton Treaty also helped settle the dispute in Lake Superior and subsequently led to the loss of a sliver of Lake Superior and the eastern tip of Pigeon Point to Minnesota
+The Webster-Ashburton Treaty also helped settle the location of a point in Lake Superior that subsequently caused Michigan to relinquish a sliver of Lake Superior and the eastern tip of Pigeon Point to Minnesota

 The Toledo Strip Dispute With Ohio